francois-rd/coma/docs/source/tutorials/command.rst

 Supplemental configs are additional ``config`` parameters that required by the command declaration but do *not* appear in the command's signature.
-These can be helpful for providing additional configurable information to the :doc:`hooks <../hooks/intro>` beyond what the command object itself requires.
+These can be helpful for providing additional configurable information to the :doc:`hooks <hooks>` beyond what the command object itself requires.

 Any object passed as :obj:`supplemental_configs` to ``@command`` are invariably treated as configs and converted into :class:`~coma.config.base.Configs` without